 In addition to Mandarin courses, extracurricular offerings such as Chinese Club and Chinese Honor Society allow students to develop their knowledge of Chinese culture while enhancing their language and leadership skills.
 Our heritage Mandarin courses and co-curricular offerings are equally suited for high school students who are coming to Concordia from other top schools.

-G7 and G8 students in the Chinese Language and Literature - Advanced class, led by Mandarin teachers Ms. Yuan Yao and Ms. Amy Chen, brought the stories of anti-war advocates throughout history to life on a series of creative posters.
+G7 and G8 students in the CLL (Chinese Language and Literature) Advanced class brought the stories of anti-war advocates throughout history to life on a series of creative posters.

 Concordia students Saanvi and Angelina took home 2nd prize in their respective categories (ES and MS) at the Palace Museum Chinese Speech Competition of the Pudong Overseas Students Chinese Culture Exhibition.